-Regarding the time series data, SeaDataNet procedures will represent the main guidelines and netCDF-CF format will be the standard to be adopted.
-However, ODYSSEA will go one step forward and will use these netCDF files to feed an SOS service, supported by North 52 software to assure the interface with the users.
+Regarding the time series data, SeaDataNet procedures will represent the main guidelines and NetCDF-CF format will be the standard to be adopted.
+However ODYSSEA will go one step forward and will use these NetCDF files to feed an SOS service, supported by North 52 software to assure the interface with the users.

-4. Data quality control
+3 Data quality control

-The issue of data quality control will be addressed following the state-of-the-art recommendations of different projects such as SeaDataNet or AtlantOS.
+The issue of data quality control will be addressed following the state of the art recommendations of different projects such as SeaDataNet or AtlantOS.
 SeaDataNet produced a comprehensive document presenting a set of guidelines to be followed in marine data quality control.
-According to this document, quoted below, data quality control essentially and simply has the following objective: "To ensure the data consistency within a single data set and within a collection of data sets and to ensure that the quality and errors of the data are apparent to the user who has sufficient information to assess its suitability for a task".
+According to this document, from which part is reproduced bellow, data quality control essentially and simply has the following objective: "To ensure the data consistency within a single data set and within a collection of data sets and to ensure that the quality and errors of the data are apparent to the user who has sufficient information to assess its suitability for a task".
 If done well, quality control brings about several key advantages (SeaDataNet, 2010):